 What if the child has challenging behaviour?

 Will I have a say in who I foster so it's right for my family and the child?
 You can let your social worker know your preferences based on what level of care you can provide, any existing children or other factors.
-We will always try to find the best fit for everyone, based on a foster child’s individual needs, and what kind of care you’re best equipped to give.
-Foster children with more severe behavioural difficulties will be placed with more experienced foster carers who have received specialised training.
+We will always try to find the best fit for everyone, based on a looked after child’s individual needs, and what kind of care you’re best equipped to give.
+Looked after children with more severe behavioural difficulties will be placed with more experienced foster carers who have received specialised training.

 What if I’m not good enough?